uozuAho/github_metrics_cli/readme.md

-# GitHub PR metrics reader thingo
+# GitHub PR metrics printer

+Print metrics from GitHub, such as time to approve & merge PRs.

 # Prerequisites
 - node 16